Niagara Scow: 1918 event

 Since a rescue boat was out of the question, the Niagara Falls (Ontario) Fire Department tried using a grappling gun to shoot a life line out towards the barge, from atop the roof of the Toronto Power House while awaiting the arrival of the US Coast Guard from Youngstown, New York, to bring a heavier grappling gun.
 When the US Coast Guard arrived, they managed to send a lifeline over to the barge, and both marooned men made it safely back to shore via breeches buoy, 17 hours after they first found themselves drifting towards the falls.
 The work of riverman William "Red" Hill Sr. was particularly significant; he ventured out to free the tangled breeches buoy line several times throughout the night, and eventually assisted the men to safety.
 Hill was awarded the Royal Canadian Humane Association Medal for his efforts.
 Hill and his sons went on to be involved in many other river rescues and recoveries in the next several decades.

 In 2018, the Parks Commission celebrated the 100th anniversary of the rescue, particularly Hill's role, and installed a new plaque and panels depicting the event.

 2019 shift

 The wreck has been deteriorating over the years.
 During a storm (a remnant of Tropical Storm Olga) on the evening of October 31, 2019, strong southwest winds raised Lake Erie's East Basin water levels to record highs.
-This resulted in record high flows into the Niagara River at Fort Erie, exceeding 12000 m3/s.
-The net flow over Niagara Falls, after the power companies' draw, exceeded 6400 m3/s.
+This resulted in record high flows into the Niagara River at Fort Erie, exceeding 12000 m3/s as observed at the International Control Works by on shift River Control Supervisor.
+The net flow over Niagara Falls, after the power companies' draw, exceeded 6400 m3/sas per on shift River Control Supervisor.
 These record high flows shifted the historic iron scow off the rock outcrop, allowing it to drift closer to the edge of the falls.
 The scow floated an estimated 50 yd downriver, and the wreck seemed to have "flipped on its side and spun around", according to a source at the Niagara Parks Commission.
 A Niagara Parks photo of the wreck confirmed that it was now lying on its side.